Quantum Weakest Preconditions for Reasoning about Expected Runtimes of Quantum Programs (Extended Version): Computing Expected Runtime

 \section{Computing Expected Runtime}

-Theorem \ref{main_th1} gives a physical interpretation of expected runtime as an observable.
-On the other hand, with it we can easily compute the expected runtime $\ERT[S](\rho)$ of a quantum program $S$ on any given input $\rho$ if we know observable $\ert[S]$.
-As a result, computing $\ert[S]$ is of great interest for us.
-In this section, we develop a method for compute $\ert[S]$ based on the matrix representation of denotational semantics of quantum programs.
+Theorem \ref{main_th1} established in the last section gives a physical interpretation of expected runtime as an observable.
+As pointed out before, this observable representation provides us with an efficient method for computing expected runtimes.
+More precisely, we see from Eq. (\ref{gap2}) that if the observable $\ert[S]$ is known, we can easily compute the expected runtime $\ERT[S](\rho)$ for any input $\rho$.
+Therefore, in this section, we develop a method for computing $\ert[S]$ based on the matrix representation of denotational semantics of quantum programs, by extending and incorporating the approach of \cite{Ying13} for termination analysis into the setting of expected runtimes.